CMB-S4/spt3g_software/maps/README.rst

 Several interpolation and rebinning utilities are provided.
 The method ``G3SkyMap.get_interp_values`` can be used for extracting map values at arbitrary sky positions.
 The method ``G3SkyMap.rebin`` can be used to downgrade the map resolution in a way that preserves the total power within each map pixel.

-The functions ``maputils.healpix_to_flatsky`` and ``maputils.flatsky_to_healpix`` functions are provided to reproject maps between flat sky and curved sky systems, with options to use interpolation or rebinning to improve the accuracy of the reprojection.
+The functions ``healpix_to_flatsky`` and ``flatsky_to_healpix`` functions are provided to reproject maps between flat sky and curved sky systems, with options to use interpolation or rebinning to improve the accuracy of the reprojection.

-The more general ``maputils.reproj_map`` function can also be used to convert between flat sky projections.
+The more general ``reproj_map`` function can also be used to convert between flat sky projections.

 Map Weights
 ===========